 SLE

-If a patient with SLE is being transitioned from Benlysta intravenous administration to subcutaneous administration, the first subcutaneous injection should be administered 1 to 4 weeks after the last intravenous dose (see section 5.2).
+If a patient with SLE is being transitioned from Benlysta intravenous administration to subcutaneous administration, the first subcutaneous injection must be administered 1 to 4 weeks after the last intravenous dose (see section 5.2).

 Lupus nephritis